GirolamoOddo/ShoppingBuddy/README.md

    >_pred_url = ['url_7']_
     _use_model(pred_url, lang='en')_

-**Note**: Currently, the system supports only Mango and Mango Outlet websites.
+**Note**: Currently, the system supports only Mango and Mango Outlet websites, cause my girlfriend prefers these 🙃.